 Social Media is the end of depth.
 We are in the middle of a great social experiment with the world as the laboratory.
-And a decade or two from now when the data is in (as well as the anecdotal evidence of the collapse of civilization), we will be amazed and appalled at what kind of Genie we let loose from the lamp.
+And a decade or two from now when the data is in (as well as the anecdotal evidence of the collapse of civilization), we'll be amazed and appalled at what kind of Genie we let loose from the lamp.
 But perhaps vampire would be more apt.
 According to legend, the vampire must be invited in.
 And this is precisely what happens, as billions of people throughout the world volunteer to be unwitting subjects.
 And the platforms are many—to give the illusion of choice—but the experiment is the same.
-Take a society and train its members to be superficial, with the surface as the ne plus ultra!
+Take a society and train its members to be blithely superficial, with the surface as the ne plus ultra.
 A photo of today's lunch on Instagram: LIKE.
 A virtue-signaling meme on Facebook: LOVE.
-(By pressing the LOVE button, we show how superior we are!
-And more LOVEs ensue, as an army of the virtuous marches virtually on.)
+(By pressing the LOVE button, we show how superior we are!* And more LOVEs ensue, as an army of the virtuous marches virtually on.)